 2. MyBeckett accessibility

 MyBeckett is based upon software called Blackboard Learn.
-Blackboard Learn currently meets Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+Blackboard Learn currently meets Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.

 3. Assistive software

 For example, screen masking tools enable students to change the colour of the screen to make it easier to read.
 Some students may also use screen readers to both navigate and read on-screen content.
 (More information about assistive software for students is available on the Library website).